David Frost admits Brexit has made it ‘too much trouble’ for firms to trade with Northern Ireland

 Brexit: David Frost admits it’s ‘too much trouble’ for firms to trade with Northern Ireland

-It’s ‘reasonable’ for British firms to give up, says deal negotiator - adding ‘They decide it’s just not worth it’
+It’s ‘reasonable’ for British firms to give up, says deal negotiator – adding, ‘They decide it’s just not worth it’

 David Frost says he understands why businesses are abandoning trade with Northern Ireland because his Brexit agreement has made it “too much trouble” to carry on.

-The negotiator of the deal – which created a border in the Irish Sea – admitted he had not fully foreseen the “chilling effect” of the punishing new red tape for smaller firms facing higher costs.
+The negotiator of the deal – which created a border in the Irish Sea – admitted he had not fully foreseen the “chilling effect” of the punishing new red tape, which has left smaller firms facing higher costs.

 There are “companies in Great Britain who decide that it’s all too much trouble, reasonably enough – can’t be bothered to engage with the process,” Lord Frost acknowledged.